Things to do in Montréal in November 2025

 Have a drink on the Esplanade Place Ville Marie, where the massive art installation The Ring glimmers above you.
 Or take a break for entertainment and a snack at Esplanade Tranquille at the corner of Clark and Sainte-Catherine Street.

-One of the best ways to discover the city is with expert guides on Montréal tours: bundle up and set your own agenda with private walking tours at your own pace.
-See the city like a local with MTL Detours, take a day trip outside the city with N-Tours, call upon the experts at Guidatours, or take yourself on self-guided audio tours thanks to TourBird.
-To enjoy Montréal after dark, head out on the Montréal by Night Loop on GaryLine’s double decker bus!
-Wear layers and enjoy the ambiance and watch as the city’s most vibrant districts come to life after dusk.
+One of the best ways to discover the city is with expert guides on Montréal tours: grab a jacket and set your own agenda with private walking tours at your own pace.
+See the city like a local with MTL Detours, take a day trip outside the city with N-Tours, call upon the experts at Guidatour, or take yourself on self-guided audio tours thanks to TourBird.
+For an unparalleled taste of the city, savour one of the expert two- or three-hour walking tours given by Local Montréal Food Tours — they range from Mile End to Old Montréal.

-If you’re wondering why Montréal has so many colourful murals, hear more about them and their artists on a street art tour with Spade & Palacio, including new murals from the most recent MURAL Festival and others.
-For an electric bike tour of the murals and more, the first in Montréal, look to Fitz Montréal — their comfortable cycling tours cover anything from downtown Montréal to Jean-Talon Market.
+If you’re wondering why Montréal has so many colourful murals, hear more about them and their artists on a street art tour with Spade & Palacio, including the most recent murals from the 2025 MURAL Festival.
+For an electric bike tour of the murals, look to Fitz Montréal — their comfortable cycling tours cover anything from downtown Montréal to Jean-Talon Market.
+To enjoy Montréal after dark, head out on the Montréal by Night Loop on GrayLine’s double decker bus!
+Enjoy the ambiance and watch as the city’s most vibrant districts come to life after dusk.

 November’s foodie adventures